0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-10-24-my-undergraduate-english-assignment-collection.md

 ## Simple Present Tense Group Assignment

 Although the present means now but this should not mean that such action is carried out at this time.
 Tense is used to express something that is fixed, customs or the ultimate truth, because it is often related to events in the past present and future, this tense at least have specific times information.
-English language sentences generally should have a subject and predicate, that’s why all tenses will be formulated like that.
+English language sentences generally should have a subject and predicate, that's why all tenses will be formulated like that.
 In the present tense generally, subject is a noun or pronouns and the predicate verb must.

 ### Affirmative Sentence Formula = S + V1(s or es)